 In a traditional KV store, range scans do not make use of bloom filters because exact keys that fall in the range are unknown.
 However, we have implemented a data-model aware bloom filter, where range scans within keys that share the same hash component can also benefit from Bloom filters.
 For example, a scan to get all the columns within row or all the elements of a collection can also benefit from bloom filters.

 Range query optimizations

 The ordered (or range) components of the compound-keys in DocDB frequently have a natural order.
-For example, it may be an int that represents a message id (for a messaging like application) or a timestamp (for a IoT/Timeseries like use case).
+For example, it may be an int that represents a message ID (for a messaging application) or a timestamp (for a IoT/time series use case).
 See example below.
-By keeping hints with each SSTable file in the LSM store about the min/max values for these components of the “key”, range queries can intelligently prune away the lookup of irrelevant SSTable files during the read operation.
+By keeping hints with each SSTable file in the LSM store about the minimum and maximum values for these components of the “key”, range queries can intelligently prune away the lookup of irrelevant SSTable files during the read operation.

 SELECT message_txt FROM messages WHERE user_id = 17 AND message_id > 50 AND message_id < 100;